How to Enhance Your Data Privacy on Facebook

 Provide the ad preferences

 Facebook is a free service, but the company is worth billions of dollars, thanks to its advertising business.
-If you do now know, the social giant works on “targeted ads”, which means you see ads based on your interests and preferences.
+If you don’t know, the social giant works on “targeted ads”, which means you see ads based on your interests and preferences.
 That also means it shares and uses your data with advertisers to show you ads.

 Once you are on this screen, you will see almost the same data that Facebook and the advertisers on its platform use to show you targeted ads.
 You may not like the data that is used to show you ads, including your information and interests.